 20 Tools for Creating and Delivering Amazing Presentations If you're in business, you need to know how to create captivating presentations.
 Whether you're trying to convince your boss to support a new campaign, talking with a prospect to close a deal, or building a new piece of marketing collateral, you need to know how craft a presentation that won't put people to sleep.
 The best (and easiest) way to do that?
 Use the right tools to create and deliver your presentation.
 If you're not sure which tools to use, look no further than this blog post.

+Writing Tips - Publishers list of phrases for writers to avoid We have all met people who have the extraordinary ability to talk in clichés: Y’know, not to beat around the bush or hedge your bet, this section is a must-read because it calls a spade a spade and in a nutshell leaves no stone unturned to pull the rug from under those off-the-cuff, old-hat bête noires called clichés.
+These are the people who’ve given the cliché its bad name.
+We all tend to use them, of course.
 The Five Best Tools for Creating Videos Without Installing Software Over the years I've published some lists and reviews of free tools for creating videos online.
 Quite a few of those tools have been for creating simple videos that are really just automated, audio slideshows.
 See Animoto for an example of this.
 There's nothing inherently wrong with having your students use those tools, but at some point you will want to take your video projects to the next level.
 These are the five tools that I recommend for creating and editing videos without installing any special software.

 Top 10 Tricks to Make your Villain Stand Out Welcome back to the column that breaks down gaming into what’s really important, ten things at a time!
 Any story arc needs a good villain.
 The best big bads are more than just another devil or vampire or dragon.
 These ten suggestions can help take your villain above and beyond the ordinary and give your players a more memorable game.
 1.